Purchasing wholesale flowers from a flower farm

 So as well as providing floral sevices, I also grow the flowers.
 There are lots of benefits to local british flowers.
-As well as being kind to the environment, you often get something a bit different and lots of delicate stems that wouldn't survive long journeys.
+As well as being kind to the environment, you get something a bit different and lots of delicate stems that wouldn't survive long journeys.

 So buying flowers from a farm - how does it work?

 Most flower farms, including my own usually sell seasonal wholesale flowers by the bucket.
-For me at the moment in 2024, that means a retails bucket is £75 and wholesale bucket at £50 for 60-70 stems to a broad colour pallet for collection.
+For me at the moment in 2026, that means a retails bucket is £75 and wholesale bucket at £50 for 60-70 stems to a broad colour pallet for collection.
 This means you get a general mix of seasonal flowers that fit together in a colour pallet, but you can't usually specify specific varieties or requirements.
 The general rule of thumb is that if you want to make more specific requirements, the price goes up.

 Anyone can buy a retail bucket, including DIY wedding couples.
 Buying wholesale flowers means that you are a florist or flower shop that is then arranging them and retailing them on.
 A standard bucket usually includes a range of focal flowers, fillers and foliage.
-From time to time I sell buy the variety as well when I have a lot of one thing.
+I also sell buy the variety when I have a lot of one thing and wholesale florists can sign up find out what is available.
 I also sell dried flowers and christmas foliage.
-To order you just send me an email, what's app or insta message.

 My 5 top tips when orderig flowers